Lim Keng Yaik: Cabinet position

 Lim first became a minister in the Malaysian cabinet when he was made Minister with Special Functions dealing with New Villages and Emergency work in 1972.
 However, he resigned from the post the very next year as a protest against the expulsion of the MCA reform movement leaders at the time.
 He was then booted out of the MCA for it, where he subsequently joined Gerakan.

-He made a Cabinet comeback as Minister of Primary Industries on 1986 and served in the position until 2004, when he was appointed Minister of Energy, Water and Communications.
+He made a Cabinet comeback in 1986 when he was appointed by Prime Minister Mahathir Mohamad as Minister of Primary Industries and served in the position until 2004, when he was appointed Minister of Energy, Water and Communications.
 During his tenure as Minister of Primary Industries, Malaysian palm oil became very well-known and was the largest palm oil producing country in the world.
 Up until today, palm oil is still one of Malaysia's top money earner and job creator.
 He will be best remembered for bravely debating with major soya bean producers in the United States at a time when the US banned the import of Malaysia's palm oil due to the strong lobbying from the soya bean industry.

 He also brought significant development to the timber industry as he worked hard and formed the Malaysian Timber Council.
 He also played a pivotal role in persuading Europe to import Malaysia's timber.
 He took the primary industries to new heights notably with the successful transformation of commodities exports to value-added products; rubber to rubber products, especially rubber dipped to furniture and cocoa to chocolates.
 He made unparalleled contributions in opening up the global market for Malaysian products like palm oil and timber.
 It was during his leadership that these commodity sectors were transformed and developed to be competitive as well as sustainable.

-Tun Dr. Lim Keng Yaik switched his portfolio to the Ministry of Energy, Water and Communications in 2004.
+Tun Lim Keng Yaik switched his portfolio to the Ministry of Energy, Water and Communications in 2004.
 He focused on the important and urgent issues in the industry as he kept reminding the industry players to buck up and provide the services as promised to the people and be up to par, he had brought further development to the information and communication technology by ensuring better services from the telcos, the sprouting of the content industry and many more.
 He successfully restructured the water industry of the country.